mattt-liu/TA-Course-Matcher/README.md

 This web app is designed for instructors and department chair to use.
 It allows for a seamless TA application process that requires no interaction from the applicants.
 The app allows for file uploads that will automatically parse the data and produce a recommended applicant for each course.

 ## About
 The app uses the MEAN technology stack and multiple different Node packages.
+For more information ask the contributors for documentation.

 ## System Requirements